m-housh/swift-tca-loadable/README.md

     }
 }
 ```
 Then build and run our application.
+Below is an example simulating all the different view states.

 ![Example Screenshot](https://github.com/m-housh/TCALoadable/blob/main/TCALoadable_Example.gif)